Transaction Logging Mode – Installing & Configuring

 Building the Schema

 The first step in setting up the database portion of Transaction Logging Mode is building the database schema.
 How this is done will depend heavily on your network and database systems, but generally all that is required is to import/copy-and-paste the appropriate .sql schema into your database’s query tool and execute.
+You can find the schema in the data folder which is installed alongside the eiDashboard interfaces.

 JDBC Library Import